-The Early Warning System (EWS) will be developed in close consultation with users.
+The EWS will be developed in close consultation with users.
 There will be a range of options that will be made available to users for the derivation of forecasts and warnings.
 For those Nations with the capability to derive and disseminate the forecasts and warnings themselves, the project team will work closely with the relevant agencies to provide them with the ability to run the models themselves.
-For those users who prefer that NOAA or another agency provide a packaged product then we will work with those users to ensure that the package that is developed and run at NOAA is appropriate and fit for purpose.
+For those users who prefer that NOAA or another agency provide a packaged product then we will work with those users to ensure that the package that is developed and run at NOAA, or another agency, is appropriate and fit for purpose.

-The Wave-driven Flood-forecast of Reef-lined Coasts Early warning system (WaveFORCE) will provide coastal flood forecasts from the present up to 180 hours into the future at a 3-hour interval, with the forecasts being updated once every 6 hours.
-This means that every six hours a new set of forecasts will be generated which provide the user with a set of 180 forecasts for each point along the entire coast at 200 metre intervals.
-The 180 forecasts at each point will cover the time from the present out to approx. 7.5 days at 3 hourly intervals.
+The Wave-driven Flood-forecasting on Reef-lined Coasts Early warning system (WaveFoRCE) will provide coastal flood forecasts from the present to 180 hours (7.5 days) into the future at 3-hourly intervals, with the forecasts being updated once every 6 hours.
+This means that every six hours a new set of forecasts will be generated that provide the user with a set of 61 forecasts for each point along the entire coast at 200 metre intervals.

-Rather than using expensive wave-rider buoys for input data to the model, NOAA have the ability to combine satellite data and hydrodynamic models to derive sea surface height and wave height, period and direction globally.
-Deltares and USGS have developed a simple model that predicts wave-runup given the input of wave and sea surface height outside the reef.
-This simple model successfully propagates the waves across the reef, through the lagoon and up onto the land, where the extent of the runup can be predicted.
+Rather than using expensive wave-rider buoys for input data to the model, NOAA have the ability to combine satellite data and hydrodynamic models to derive sea surface elevation and wave height, period and direction, globally.
+Deltares and USGS have developed a simple model that predicts wave-runup given the input of wave and sea surface elevation outside the reef.
+This simple model successfully propagates the waves across the reef (attenuating as necessary), through the lagoon and up onto the land, where the extent of the runup can be predicted.

-The WaveFORCE methodology has been successfully tested at a case study site at Roi-Namur, Kwajalein, RMI.
-The initial simulations showed that hindcasts of wave run-up using the WaveFORCE methodology and satellite-derived estimates of reef geometry are less accurate by 6-49% than outputs from a more sophisticated high-resolution model called XBeach.
-However, including an estimate of reef depth (in this case, using local knowledge of MSL of -0.5±0.5m) alongside satellite-derived reef width, increases the skill of the WaveFORCE methodology such that the error relative to the XBeach high resolution model is just 7%.
+The WaveFoRCE methodology has been successfully tested at a case study site at Roi-Namur, Kwajalein Atoll, RMI.
+The initial simulations showed that hindcasts of wave run-up using the WaveFoRCE methodology and satellite-derived estimates of reef geometry are less accurate by 6-49% than outputs from a more sophisticated high-resolution model called XBeach.
+However, including an estimate of reef depth (in this case, using local knowledge of MSL of -0.5±0.5m) alongside satellite-derived reef width, increases the skill of the WaveFoRCE methodology such that the error relative to the XBeach high resolution model was reduced to just 7%.